Wednesday, December 31, 2008

 Martin and his family live in a “perfect world.”
 It was designed by the previous generation because the world was in chaos.
 Very few, lucky people were chosen to live in the newly created suburbs under these domes.
 The sky is painted on.
 The fake snow & flowers are stuck to windows to designate the changing of seasons.
 They even play music of birds singing (there are no real animals).
 Every so often, the newest crop of engineered babies is advertised so that couples who are ready can order their baby.
 However, the Wonder Babies, the latest crop of babies, are asking too many questions.
 Perhaps they were bred too smart for their own good.
 One of these babies is Martin’s little sister Cassie, and when they come to take all of these babies away, Martin’s world turns upside down.
 He starts investigating and finding out information that freaks him out.
 Then he decides he must do something.
 It isn’t right to just take a whole generation away.
 This is an amazing futuristic novel with intriguing ideas about what science can and should do.
 Oh, did I mention Martin has the coolest dog ever!
 I don’t want to tell you too much & give the fun stuff away, but you will absolutely love his dog.
 Martin is pretty cool too.

-especially since this sort of topic has been done many times.
+I was most impressed at the freshness of this book, especially since this sort of topic has been done many times.
 The idea of an idealistic futuristic society with hidden massive problems has been done for a long while.
 And that can be really tiresome.
 But, Ms. Dunkle was successful in keeping this new & fresh!

 Click for more information about this wonderful author and her other books: